cgranell/caee2020/README.md

 ## Files in this repository

-- `analysis.Rmd`: R script that analyses and creates the two figures of the paper.
+- `analysis.Rmd`: R script file that analyses and creates the two figures of the paper.
 - `Dockerfile`: A recipe for the computational environment using [Docker](https://en.wikipedia.org/wiki/Docker_(software)).
 - `install.R`: R script file executed during creation of the Docker image to install required dependencies.